mattbobambrose/vapi4k/notes/contexts.md

 * Every assistant (AssistantOverrides and AssistantOverrides) is assigned a unique assistantId via `assistantIdSource.nextAssistantId()`

-## serverUrl assignments
+## ServerUrl Assignments

-ServerUrls are assigned in:
+The ServerUrls are assigned in:

 * AbstractAssistantResponseImpl.assistant{} -- values assigned from requestContext
 * MemberImpl.assistant{} -- values assigned from requestContext
 * Phone.outboundCall{} -- sessionId assigned a random value
 * VapiHtmlImpl.talkButton -- sessionId assigned a random value
 * validateToolInvokeRequest